greenelab/covid19-review/content/95-ismms-himc-appendix.md

 limited.

-Upon checking GSE accession numbers of the datasets references, two might not be cited correctly: GSE37758 (*“A spergillus niger: Control (fructose) vs. steam-exploded sugarcane induction (SEB)”* was used in this paper as “lung tissue” data) and GSE14700 (“*Steroid Pretreatment of Organ Donors to Prevent Postischemic Renal Allograft Failure: A Randomized, Controlled Tria*l” – was used as SARS-Cov infection data).
+Upon checking GSE accession numbers of the datasets references, two might not be cited correctly: GSE37758 ("A spergillus niger: Control (fructose) vs. steam-exploded sugarcane induction (SEB)"" was used in this paper as “lung tissue” data) and GSE14700 ("Steroid Pretreatment of Organ Donors to Prevent Postischemic Renal Allograft Failure: A Randomized, Controlled Trial" – was used as SARS-Cov infection data).

+#### Credit

-*This review was undertaken as part of a project by students, postdocs and faculty at the Immunology Institute of the Icahn school of medicine, Mount Sinai.*
+*This review was undertaken as part of a project by students, postdocs and faculty at the Immunology Institute of the Icahn School of Medicine, Mount Sinai.*

 ### Diarrhea may be underestimated: a missing link in 2019 novel coronavirus

-Liang et al. *medRxiv* [@doi:10.1101/2020.02.03.20020289v2]
+Liang et al. *medRxiv* [@doi:10.1101/2020.02.03.20020289]

 #### Keywords